luismjimenez/Time-Series-Analysis-of-Walmart-Sales-Data/README.md

 # Walmart Weekly Sales Forecasting - Time Series Analysis

 ## Executive Summary:
 This analysis provides a comprehensive time-series evaluation of Walmart’s weekly sales data across 45 stores to identify key revenue drivers and optimize forecasting accuracy.
-The investigation reveals that while external factors, such as temperature, fuel prices, and unemployment rates, yield surprisingly low predictive power ($R^2 \approx 2.5\%$), sales are heavily dictated by seasonal cycles and holiday events, which generate an average revenue boost of 7.84%.
+The investigation reveals that while external factors, such as temperature, fuel prices, and unemployment rates, yield surprisingly low predictive power ($R^2 \approx 2.5\%$), sales are strongly driven by seasonal cycles and holiday events, which generate an average revenue increase of 7.84%.
-To address these fluctuations, several models were tested: a baseline Moving Average, ARIMA, Prophet, and an optimized SARIMA model.
+To address these fluctuations, several models were tested: a baseline Moving Average, ARIMA, an optimized SARIMA model, Prophet, and an advanced XGBoost model.
-The Prophet model proved most effective at capturing quarterly seasonality, though all models struggled to fully account for extreme holiday peaks.
-These findings suggest that future forecasting efforts should prioritize internal promotional calendars and store-specific seasonal trends over macroeconomic indicators to achieve greater precision in inventory and labor planning.
+The XGBoost model proved most effective at capturing trend and seasonality, though all models struggled to fully account for extreme holiday peaks.
+These findings suggest that future forecasting efforts should prioritize internal promotional calendars and store-specific seasonal trends over macroeconomic indicators to improve the precision of inventory and labor planning.

 ## Business Problem:
 Retailers like Walmart face significant challenges in inventory management and labor allocation due to the high volatility of weekly sales across diverse geographic locations.
-While it is often assumed that macroeconomic indicators, such as fuel prices, unemployment rates, and temperature, drive consumer behavior, this analysis demonstrates that these external factors have minimal predictive impact, accounting for only approximately 2.5% of sales variance.
+While it is often assumed that macroeconomic indicators, such as fuel prices, unemployment rates, and temperature, drive consumer behavior, this analysis demonstrates that these external factors have minimal predictive power, accounting for only approximately 2.5% of the variance in sales.

-The core challenge lies in accurately forecasting extreme demand spikes driven by seasonal cycles and holiday events, which typically see a revenue boost of 7.84%.
+The core challenge lies in accurately forecasting extreme demand spikes driven by seasonal cycles and holiday events, which typically result in a revenue increase of 7.84%.
 Traditional forecasting models often underperform during these peak periods, leading to potential stockouts or overstaffing.
 This project seeks to identify the most effective time-series model to capture these quarterly seasonalities and holiday peaks, enabling data-driven decisions that prioritize internal promotional calendars over unreliable external economic markers.